Keynote speakers L. Bocquet L. Brochard C. De Tomas J. Druhan R. Helmig S. Lorthois

 Lydéric Bocquet is a CNRS researcher and attached Professor at Ecole Normale Supérieure (Paris) working at the Laboratoire de Physique de l’Ecole normale suprieure LPENS.
 He is a member of the French Academy of Sciences.
 His research is at the interface between condensed matter, fluid dynamics, and nano-science.
 With his research team they combine experiments, theory, and molecular simulations to explore the mechanisms of the dynamics of fluid interfaces from the macroscopic down to molecular level.
 His team developed unique experiments to study fluid transport using nanofluidics.
 His fundamental research has led to the creation of four start-ups, including Sweetch Energy in the field of osmotic energy and Hummink in the field of additive manufacturing on a nanometric scale.

 Laurent Brochard is a researcher at Navier lab (ENPC, Univ.
 Gustave Eiffel, CNRS) since 2012, and professor at École nationale des ponts et chaussées (ENPC) since 2023.
 He received his Ph.D. from Université Paris-Est in 2011.
 He is also engineer from École Polytechnique (France) and from École nationale des ponts et chaussées (France).
 His research focuses on multi-scale approaches for the study of the physics and mechanics of materials with emphasis on phenomena that have their origin at the molecular scale: adsorption and poromechanics, fracture mechanics and failure initiation, thermo-mechanical couplings, and confined phase transition.
-Targeted applications are mostly in geomechanics (CO2 sequestration, nuclear waste and energy storage, earth and bio-sourced construction, cementitious materials, and fault stability)
+Targeted applications are mostly in geomechanics (CO2 sequestration, nuclear waste and energy storage, earth and bio-sourced construction, cementitious materials, and fault stability).
+Abstract: Microporous media, with pores less than 2 nm large, are known to exhibit complex poromechanical behaviors because the fluid in such small pores is adsorbed and is no more bulk.
+Well known examples are the deformations of clay or wood induced by humidity.
+Much progress has been made in the recent years to understand and model the poromechanics under adsorption, and, in this presentation, I will focus more specifically on the contribution of molecular simulation.
+As a first approach to the problem, we will see how molecular fluctuations observed at very small scale fully characterize the poromechanics, irrespective of the nanostructure of the material.
+In the particular case of well-defined pore shapes (e.g., slit pores), one can define the concept of porosity, which makes it possible to develop a second approach of poromechanics, more detailed, where one distinguishes the behavior of the fluid from that of the solid.
+In both cases, molecular simulation is essential to capture the poromechanical effect of the fluid, at a scale hardly accessible to experiments.
+As illustrations, we consider the case of amorphous cellulose for the first approach and of swelling clay for the second approach.

 Jennifer L. Druhan is Associate Professor at the University of Illinois Urbana-Champaign since 2015 in the Department of Earth Science & Environmental Change.
 Since 2019 she is also Professeure Associée at Institut de Physique du Globe de Paris.
 Her research interests center around the ability to identify the underlying processes contributing to chemical variability during reactive transport through porous media using measurements and modeling of associated stable isotope fractionations.
 Her recent work has involved integrating stable isotope systems in numerical models of reactive flow and transport to unravel the internal watershed structure and function and emerging stream concentration-discharge relationships